 One night when I was nine years old, I heard a commotion in the household.
-I found my father in my mother's hut, lying on his back on the floor, in the midst of what seemed like an person writes about his or endless fit of coughing.
-He was ill with some her own life.
-Here we have shortened the autobiography type of lung disease.
-Soon after, my father and made it easier to read. died and my life changed completely.
+I found my father in my mother's hut, lying on his back on the floor, in the midst of what seemed like an endless fit of coughing.
+He was ill with some type of lung disease.
+Soon after, my father died and my life changed completely.
 I had to go and live with my uncle, who would care for me and send me to school.
 I packed the few things I had and walked with my mother to my new home.